 A DevOps engineer can be a very different role in different organizations and may even overlap with other roles such as Site Reliability Engineer or Backend Engineer.

-To determine a mutual fit between a candidate and a role, it is helpful to compare a list of DevOps roles a candidate has experience in and which roles are listed in the job description.
+To determine a mutual fit between a DevOps candidate and a role, it is helpful to compare a list of DevOps roles a candidate has on their DevOps engineer resume and which roles are listed in the job description.

 Where to find a DevOps engineer?

-We’ve analyzed the most popular routes for finding your next great DevOps hire.
+We’ve analyzed the most popular routes for finding your next great DevOps engineer hire.

-Pros: An in-house recruiter is typically a generalist, able to source and recruit for most roles including DevOps Engineers.
+Pros: An in-house recruiter is typically a generalist, able to handle the process from writing a DevOps engineer job description to sourcing and recruiting a skilled DevOps Engineer.
 They are also familiar with the culture of your company and have a deeper understanding of how to be successful in your specific roles.

 If you have a consistent demand for talent, this option is more cost-effective than using an agency.